skarlekar/fargate-patterns/README.md

 ![enter image description here](https://github.com/skarlekar/fargate-patterns/blob/master/images/Fargate%20Components.png)

 ### Task
-A *Task* is the blue print for your application running on Fargate.
+A *Task* is the blueprint for your application running on Fargate.
 You use *Task Definition* to configure your tasks on Fargate and each time you launch a task in Amazon ECS.

-The Task Definiton specifies which container repository and container image you want to use for running your Task.
+The Task Definition specifies which container repository and container image you want to use for running your Task.
 It also specifies the CPU, memory, the roles to use for executing the task.
-Fargate then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
+Fargate then knows which Docker image to use for containers, how many containers to use in the task and the resource allocation for each container.

 ### Service
 Fargate allows you to run and maintain a specified number of instances of a *Task Definition* simultaneously in an Amazon ECS cluster.
 This is called a *Service*.
 If any of your tasks should fail or stop for any reason, the Amazon ECS service scheduler launches another instance of your task definition to replace it and maintain the desired count of tasks in the service depending on the scheduling strategy used.